Tomyao991203/congressional-stock-trading-monitor/README.md

 * (22%) Xue Qiu - Updated Transaction and Companies pages to the format from Brian.
 Wrote functions in database_helpers.py to assist with querying aggregated information for the Companies page, and wrote corresponding tests.
 Created a toggle button to connect Brian's frontend with Michelle's backend.
 Updated user documentation.
 * (18%) Jiaming Yao -
 * (12%) Michelle Zheng - Worked on saving transaction searches(not merged/decided this feature would not be needed).
 Worked javascript functions to save cookies.

+## Sprint 3 - Level of Effort by Each Member